adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 Algorithms and data generation code is written in Java, and visualized with PyPlot.
 The domain for these visualizations evaluates performance on string length (2<sup>7</sup>-2<sup>24</sup>), comparing random data with structured data in the form of articles written as a random series of psuedo-sentences via a weighted context free grammar and small dictionary.
 Additionally, the alphabet (character set size), and dictionary (word set size) are varied to test any possible performance effect.

+Note for LCS cases both strings are of equal length for this visualization.

 # Setup

 Java source code requires Java 8 or better; furthermore, test code utilizes JUnit 4.12, so this must be added to the project using Maven